Heatblur-Simulations/f-4e-manual/src/systems/nav_com/ins.md

-Installed on the platform are a pair of G-200 two-axis gyros, with the upper gyro axis aligned for spin on the north-south axis while the lower gyro aligns for east-west spin; torque detection in each gyro tracks the perpendicular axes- ergo, the high gimbal detects east/west rotation, while the low gyro detects north/south rotation.
+Installed on the platform are a pair of G-200 two-axis gyros, with the upper gyro axis aligned for spin on the north-south axis while the lower gyro aligns for east-west spin; torque detection in each gyro tracks the perpendicular axes - ergo, the high gimbal detects east/west rotation, while the low gyro detects north/south rotation.
 In this way, rotation in all three dimensions are represented.
 The gyros are floated, and proper operation can only take place